-Intolerance of uncertainty (H3).
-The index of moderated mediation was not significant for (a) attitudes, (b) trust, or (c) willingness to join.
-In other words, the negative indirect effect of disclosure via perceived uncertainty held at all levels of intolerance.
+via perceived uncertainty held at all levels of intolerance.
 Answering H3a, intolerance of uncertainty moderated the direct pathway: disclosing uncertainty had a positive effect on attitudes for those with low to moderate intolerance ($M \le 3.20$ on a 5-point scale; 74% of sample).
-Answering H3b, disclosing uncertainty also had a positive direct effect on trust for those with low to moderate intolerance ($M \le 3.20$).
-However, intolerance of uncertainty also moderated the b path such that the negative relationship between perceived uncertainty and trust attenuated as uncertainty intolerance increased (from an effect of -.45 at low intolerance to -.15 at high intolerance).
+Answering H3b, disclosing uncertainty also had a positive direct effect on trust for those with low to moderate intolerance ($M \leq 3.20$).
+However, intolerance of uncertainty also moderated the b path such that the negative relationship between perceived uncertainty and trust attenuated as uncertainty intolerance increased (from an effect of -0.45 at low intolerance to -0.15 at high intolerance).
 Answering H3c, intolerance did not moderate the direct or b paths for willingness to participate.
 Intolerance of uncertainty did not moderate the a path from message to perceived scientific uncertainty.

-Support for science (H4).
+Support for science (H4)

 The index of moderated mediation was significant for (a) attitudes, (b) trust, and (c) willingness to join.
 For all three outcomes, the negative indirect effect of disclosure via perceived uncertainty was only significant for those with support at or above the sample mean (4 or above on a 5-point scale; 70.5% of sample); for those low in support for science, the indirect effect was small and not significant.
-Answering H4a, support for science moderated the b path such that the negative relationship between perceived uncertainty and attitudes attenuated as support increased (from an effect of -.82 at low support to -.57 at high support).
-Additionally, with support and perceived uncertainty accounted for, a direct positive effect of communicating uncertainty on attitudes was now significant at all levels of support.
+Answering H4a, support for science moderated the b path such that the negative relationship between perceived uncertainty and attitudes attenuated as support increased (from an effect of -0.82 at low support and the support and the support and suppo perceived uncertainty accounted for, a direct positive effect of communicating uncertainty on attitudes was now significant at all levels of support.
 Answering H4b, disclosing uncertainty had a direct positive effect on trust for those with support at the sample mean or higher (4 or above).
 Support did not moderate the b path from perceived uncertainty to trust.
 Answering H4c, support did not moderate the direct or b paths for willingness to join.
 Support did not moderate the a path from message to perceived uncertainty.

-Understanding of a scientific study (H5).
+Understanding of a scientific study (H5)

 The index of moderated mediation was not significant for (a) attitudes or (b) trust, but was significant for (c) willingness to join.
 For those reporting high understanding of the concept of a scientific study, the negative indirect effect of disclosure on willingness via perceived uncertainty was small and nonsignificant.
 Answering H5a, understanding moderated the direct pathway: disclosing uncertainty had a positive effect on attitudes for those at the mean level of understanding or higher ($M \ge 1.89$; 93% of sample).
-Answering H5b, disclosing uncertainty also had a positive effect on trust for those at mid to high understanding ($M \ge 2.19$; 44% of the sample).
-At the same time, understanding moderated the b path such that the negative relationship between perceived uncertainty and trust strengthened as understanding increased (from an effect of -.19 at low understanding to -.38 at high understanding).
+Answering H5b, disclosing uncertainty also had a positive effect on trust for those at mid to high understanding ($M \ge 2.19$; 44%) of the sample).
+At the same time, understanding moderated the b path such that the negative relationship between perceived uncertainty and trust strengthened as understanding increased (from an effect of -0.19 at low understanding to -0.38 at high understanding).
 Answering H5c, disclosing uncertainty had a direct positive effect on willingness only for those with low understanding (6% of the sample).
 Understanding did not moderate the a path from message to perceived uncertainty.